SupreetKaur05/ADA/README.md

     c.
 Print the element at z[i][j] followed by a space.
 9. End the program.

+OUTPUT:
+The first matrix is:
+12 34
+22 10
+The second matrix is:
+3 4
+2 1
+Product achieved using Strassen's algorithm:
+104 82
+86 98

 Time Complexity: O(n^log7) ≈ O(n^2.81), which is more efficient than the standard approach.
 Space Complexity: O(n^2), but requires additional space for intermediate matrices.